BernardDoyon/2_5DGreenFunctionRadar/README.md

 Brief description of files:

 1- main.m
 			The main file.
+Most of the other functions are called from this main file

 2- GenerateModel.m
-			A useful file to generate three simple parameter model to test the code The numerical solution can be calculated for the homogeneous model and the 3 layer model and compare with the analytical solution
+			A useful function to generate three simple parameter models to test the code The numerical solution can be calculated for the homogeneous model and the 3 layer model and compare with the analytical solution.

 3- InitializeForwardModeling.m
 			A function that will take the input modeling setup of the user and translate it for the function EM_NumericalGreenFunction().
+This InitializeForwardModeling()
-This function can plot the initial parameter model and the numerical grid that is used
+			function can plot the initial parameter model and the numerical grid that is used to solve for the Green's functions.
+Position of sources and receptors are also indicated on the plot.

 4- EM_NumericalGreenFunction.m
 			This function solves equation 6 and 7.
 The sparse matrix is constructed with RadarSparseMatrix (standard coefficients) or
-			RadarSparseMatrixOpt (optima coefficients)
+			RadarSparseMatrixOpt (optimal coefficients)

 5a RadarSparseMatrix.m
 			This function calculates the elements of the sparse matrix associated with eq 6